-Recruiting & Staff Updates:
+Recruiting & Staff Updates.

-1. We have focused on employee engagement and getting our new hires onboarded.
+We have focused on employee engagement and getting our new hires onboarded.
 Additionally, we have focused on refining our hiring process, job descriptions, and training processes for those that are engaged on our hiring team.
 Our goal is to not only attract a pool of top candidates with a wide range of skills and experiences, but to also ensure a fair and inclusive hiring process.

 75 Charter Oak Avenue, Suite 1 - 103, Hartford, CT 06106 T 860.563.0015 ctgreenbank.com

-- To: Connecticut Green Bank Board of Directors - From: Bert Hunter, EVP & CIO; Louise Della Pesca, Consultant, Clean Energy Finance - CC: Bryan Garcia, President & CEO; Mackey Dykes, VP, Financing Programs; Brian Farnen, General Counsel & CLO
+From: Bert Hunter, EVP & CIO; Louise Della Pesca, Consultant, Clean Energy Finance

+CC: Bryan Garcia, President & CEO; Mackey Dykes, VP, Financing Programs; Brian Farnen,

+General Counsel & CLO